Abraham Toro Player Props: Brewers vs. Braves

-The Milwaukee Brewers and Abraham Toro, who went 1-for-3 last time in action, take on Yonny Chirinos and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+The Milwaukee Brewers and Abraham Toro, who went 3-for-4 with a home run and four RBI last time in action, battle Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

+He racked up four RBI (going 3-for-4 with a home run) in his last game against the Braves.

 Abraham Toro Game Info & Props vs. the Braves